midlantica/LovelyBunchOfCoconuts/content/quotes/Margaret-Thatcher/If-they-attack-you-personally-Margaret-Thatcher.md

 ---
-title: "If they attack you personally"
+title: 'If they attack you personally'
 ---

 ## "If they attack you personally it means they have not a single political argument left"